 DISC DISEASE IN SAN LUIS OBISPO DOGS

 Disc disease in San Luis Obispo dogs is a very serious medical issue for your pet.
-At Mission Animal Hospital in San Luis Obispo, we can help you and your pet with the most advanced diagnostics and treatments to maximize their quality of life with pet disc disease, from herbs to laser treatments to surgery.
+At Mission Animal Hospital we are the San Luis Obispo emergecy vet and are open 7 days a week to help you.
+We can help your pet with the most advanced diagnostics and treatments to maximize their quality of life with pet disc disease, from herbs to laser treatments to surgery.

 THE ANATOMY OF DISC DISEASE IN SAN LUIS OBISPO DOGS: The spine is one of the most sensitive and important organs in the body.
 To protect it from damage, the spinal cord runs through a bony canal within the spine, and is surrounded by protective bone everywhere except the junction of the vertebrae.
 These junctions are filled by hard rubber-like cushions called intervertebral discs.
 The cushion provided by these discs allow the spinal column to flex in all four directions without contact between the adjacent vertebrae.